4. Main Meal – Lunch

 Beans are actually one of my all-time favorites because they have proteins, they are filled with fibers and yet, they are lower in carbs.

 If you are following my BBB Meal Plan, you already know what to eat before a workout, since I’ve packed hundreds of ideas and meals you can eat prior workout.

 However, for those of you who aren’t following the meal plan yet, you can find some ideas in my article What To Eat Before A Workout – Guide To Pre Workout For Women

 5. Snack Right Before You Workout

-A healthy snack will give you some extra energy you need for your workout.
+A healthy, even liquid snack will give you some extra energy you need for your workout.

-You can have a watery fruit, a protein bar, nuts, low sugar Greek yogurt or a smoothie.
+You can have a watery fruit, a protein bar, protein shake, nuts, a smoothie…

 There are so many healthy snack recipes here on my blog.